This is a guest blog post by Dr Michael Goldrick, Programme Director of the learning and technology courses at National College of Ireland.

 As the new semester approaches, we invite you to reflect on what area or areas of your practice you would like to further enhance.
 Whichever learning and technology course you choose, our aim is to support you in the exploration, implementation and evaluation of a range of digital technologies to support and augment your existing practices.

-Learning and Technology Courses at NCI
+Learning and Technology Courses Starting in January 2022

 - Certificate in Learning and Technology (Level 6) - 12 weeks